-As we have demonstrated, the outlined framework for measuring innovation performance not only refers to Austria's country-specific conditions but also facilitates a dynamic view of past and future developments.
-While standard rankings merely give a static snapshot of one performance point in time, the presented approach makes it possible to show where the current dynamics of innovation performance may lead to in future.
-Growth trends of single indicators may be positive or negative so that a yearly snapshot on its own is of little use to policy makers.
-Different policy priorities are needed to address the performance of areas where a country lags behind but can catch up quickly compared to those where a country lags behind with an indication that it will to continue to do so.
-In the first case, no further action is needed; in the second, alarm bells should be ringing.
+As we have demonstrated, the sketched framework for measuring innovation performance not only refers to Austria's country-specific conditions but also facilitates a dynamic view of past and future developments.
+While standard rankings just give a static snapshot of one performance point in time, the presented approach yields the possibility to show where current dynamics of innovation performance may lead to in the near future.
+Growth trends of single indicators may be positive or negative so that a yearly snap shot on its own is of little use to policymakers.
+Different policy priorities apply to areas, where a country lags behind, but catches up quickly as compared to those, where a country lags behind with a further falling tendency.
+In the first case, no further action is needed, in the second, alarm bells should be ringing.

-The limitations of the proposed framework for policy makers are that the framework needs to be custom-made for national content and it requires more resources, first for the analysis of national performance and then for national target-setting or strategy-building.
-Like a tailor-made suit, the framework fits better but is more expensive and time-consuming.
-The benefits of appropriately reflecting country strengths and weaknesses may however outweigh the costs of not only relying on standardised indicator frameworks.
+The limitations of the proposed framework for policy makers are that the framework needs to be custom-made for national purposes and it requires more resources first for the analysis of national performance and then for national target-setting or strategy-building.
+Like a tailormade suit, the framework fits better but is more expensive and timeconsuming.
+The benefits of appropriately reflecting country strengths and weaknesses may however largely outweigh the costs of not only relying on standardised indicator frameworks.
 Moreover, common to all indicator-based measurement frameworks, it is a quantitative framework, meaning that international benchmarking relies on available data for indicator-building.
 Country-specific challenges lacking internationally comparable data can only be addressed in a qualitative way.

-For the Austrian Council, the described framework and the indicator-based measurement of innovation performance has been a basis from which to draw conclusions about Austria's scientific and technological capability in relation to leading innovation nations.
-With this evidence-based analysis of strength and weaknesses of the Austrian RTI system, the most urgent fields of action were identified and dealt with in the Council's annual reports and policy recommendations.
-Additionally, the Council uses the described approach for the strategic monitoring of the realisation of the Federal Government's RTI strategy as well as the assessment of efficiency and effectiveness of the implemented measures.
-A similar approach by other advisory boards or policy makers is strongly recommended.
+For the Austrian Council, the described monitoring framework and the indicator-based measurement of innovation performance has been a basis from which to draw conclusions about Austria's scientific and technological capability in relation to the leading innovation nations.
+With this evidence-based analysis of strengths and weaknesses of the Austrian RTI system, the most pressing priority fields of action have been identified and dealt with in the Council's annual reports and policy recommendations.
+Additionally, the Council uses the described approach for the strategic monitoring of the realisation of the federal government's RTI strategy as well as the assessment of efficiency and effectiveness of the implemented measures.
+The measurement framework can also be adopted in other countries, provided that there are suitable strategybuilding and performance-analysing excercises.
+It may be an interesting tool for policy-makers elsewhere, allowing them to focus on countryspecific issues rather than on insights based on standardised innovation rankings.